GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/interacting-with-external-services-via-webhooks/en.md

 - Because the Persisted Query is exposed under its own URL, it can be used as the target for the webhook
 - Every Persisted Query can deal exclusively with some specific webhook

-In this recipe, we will create a Persisted Query to interact with ConvertKit.
+In this tutorial lesson, we will create a Persisted Query to interact with ConvertKit.

 ## Browsing the webhook documentation